A Comparative Review of the JASP Statistical Software

 Conclusion

 JASP is easy to learn and use.
-The tables and graphs it produces follow the guidelines of the Americal Psychological Association, making them acceptable by many scientific journals without any additional formatting.
-Its table of contents makes quick work of restructuring a report.
-Its developers have chosen their options carefully so that each analysis includes what a researcher would want to see.
+The tables and graphs it produces follow the guidelines of the American Psychological Association, making them acceptable to many scientific journals without any additional formatting.
+Its table of contents makes it easy to restructure a report.
+Its developers have chosen their options carefully, so each analysis includes what a researcher wants to see.
 Its coverage of Bayesian methods is the most extensive I’ve seen in this series of software reviews.
 Only jamovi offers a similar set, since its developers copied the same code from JASP to jamovi.
+One of JASP’s best features is its ability to reuse a set of analyses on a new dataset via its data synchronization feature.

-As nice as JASP is, it lacks important features, including: a data editor, a full R code editor, the ability to see the R code it writes, the ability to handle date/time variables, the ability to perform many more fundamental data management tasks, the ability to save new variables such as predicted values or factor scores, the ability to create nested or spline models, and the ability to save models so they can be tested on hold-out samples or new data sets.
+As nice as JASP is, it lacks important features, including a full R code editor, the ability to handle date/time variables, the ability to perform many fundamental data management tasks, the ability to save new variables such as predicted values, the ability to create nested or spline models, and the ability to display variable labels in the output.

 Acknowledgments